Polar Codes with Mixed-Kernels: Preliminaries

 that is induced by this decomposition.
-The first bit $u_1$ chooses between the sub-codes $T_2^{(0)}$ and $T_2^{(1)}$.
-The second and the third bits are glued together, forming a binary pair, or quaternary symbol $u_{2,3}$ and they choose the correct sub-code of $T_2^{(u_1)}$.
-Finally, $u_4$ selects the code-word from the chosen sub-code.
-Note, that an easy implementation of the encoding is to multiply $\bf u$ by the proper generating matrix.
-Indeed, there's nothing new in this construction.
-The challenge is to extend this mapping to an $N=4^n$ length mapping.
-The standard Arikan's construction (based on the Kronecker power) does not suffice, because of the glued bits $u_{2,3}$, that need to be jointly treated as a quaternary symbol.
-To facilitate this, we suggest introducing a second quaternary kernel, $g_2(\cdot)$.
-Because different coordinates of the input of $g_1(\cdot)$ are from different alphabet sizes, and because in order to implement this polarization scheme, we incorporate two mapping functions $g_1(\cdot)$ and $g_2(\cdot)$, we refer to the overall construction as a \textit{mixed kernel} construction.
-Details on how to combine kernels $g_1(\cdot)$ and $g_2(\cdot)$ to a mixed kernel are given in Section \ref{sec:mixKer}.
+The first bit $u_0 $ chooses between sub-codes $T_1^{(0)}$ and $T_1^{(1)}$.
+The second and the third bits are glued together, forming a binary pair, or a quaternary symbol $u_{(1,2)}$ and they indicate the selected sub-code of $T_1^{(u_0)}$.
+Finally, $u_3$ selects the codeword from the chosen sub-code.
+Note that a straight-forward implementation of the encoding function is to multiply $\bf u$ by the appropriate generating matrix. \end{example} There seems to be nothing substantially new in Example \ref{ex:compoAndPolarCode}.
+Nevertheless, the challenge here is to extend this mapping to an $N=4^n$ bits length code.
+The standard Arikan's construction (based on the Kronecker power) does not suffice, because of the glued bits $u_{(1,2)}$, that need to be jointly treated as a quaternary symbol.
+To facilitate this, we suggest introducing a second quaternary kernel, $g_1(\cdot)$.
+Because different coordinates of the input of $g_0(\cdot)$ are from different alphabet sizes, and because in order to implement this polarization scheme, we incorporate two mapping functions $g_0(\cdot)$ and $g_1(\cdot)$, we refer to the overall construction as a \textit{mixed-kernels} construction.
+Details on how to combine kernels $g_0(\cdot)$ and $g_1(\cdot)$ into a mixed-kernels construction are given in Section \ref{sec:mixKer}.
+The general construction is presented in Section \ref{sec:GenAndConc}.